boazsegev/plezi-website/docs/guides/templates.html.md

 It's also possible to define a number of controllers for a similar route.
 The controllers will answer in the order in which the routes are defined (this allows to group code by logic instead of url).

 \* please read the demo code for Plezi::StubRESTCtrl and Plezi::StubWSCtrl to learn more.
-Also, read more about the [Iodine's Websocket and HTTP server](https://github.com/boazsegev/iodine) at the core of Plezi to get more information about the amazing [Request](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/Http/Request) and [Response](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/Http/Response) objects.
+Also, read more about the [Iodine's WebSocket and HTTP server](https://github.com/boazsegev/iodine) at the core of Plezi to get more information about the amazing [Request](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/HTTP/Request) and [Response](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/HTTP/Response) objects.

-## Native Websocket, Pub/Sub and Redis support
+## Native WebSocket, Pub/Sub and Redis support

-Plezi Controllers have access to native websocket support through the `pre_connect`, `on_open`, `on_message(data)`, `on_close`, `subscribe`, and `publish` API.
+Plezi Controllers have access to native WebSocket support through the `pre_connect`, `on_open`, `on_message(data)`, `on_close`, `subscribe`, and `publish` API.

-## Adding Websockets to your existing Rails/Sinatra/Rack application
+## Adding WebSockets to your existing Rails/Sinatra/Rack application

-You already have an amazing WebApp, but now you want to add websocket or pub/sub support - Plezi makes connecting your existing WebApp with your Plezi Websocket backend as easy as it gets.
+You already have an amazing WebApp, but now you want to add WebSocket or pub/sub support - Plezi makes connecting your existing WebApp with your Plezi WebSocket backend as easy as it gets.

 As explained [here](./with_rack_app), Plezi can be used as middleware within your existing application - it's as easy as that.